cloudmelon/quickstart-sql-driver-apps/README.md

 # cloudmelon Sample Application Repository

-This repository stores applications by cloudmelon
+This repository stores applications sample Docker application to test CI/CD by cloudmelon

 More details on :